There are five anchorages within San Diego Bay that are

 served basis.

-Applications are available at Port of San Diego
+Applications are available at San Diego

 Mediterranean Moorings are also